 The purpose of a resume is to have all of your information in one convenient place.
 Most admissions committee members will use the resume to remind themselves of where you went to school and where and when you worked.
 For that reason, keep it clear and neat.
 Don’t make the font too small or too fancy.
-Don’t put pictures or other details.
+Don’t put in pictures or other details.
 Design details will just distract the readers from your qualifications.

 You should include all academic honors you’ve received as well as your major and GPA.
 If you’ve received merit scholarships, you should mention those as well.

 Many medical schools are interested in candidates who have engaged in research.
-Don’t just list the labs where you have worked, include poster presentations and pending or accepted publications to show the admissions committee your commitment to science.
+Don’t just list the labs where you have worked, but include poster presentations and pending or accepted publications to show the admissions committee your commitment to science.

 Medical schools are looking for people who go above and beyond the threshold requirement, so emphasize extracurriculars where you took on active leadership roles, like planning conferences or organizing and teaching classes to others.
 All of the descriptions should feel active.
-The same goes true for hobbies – if you like skiing, for example, name the competitions or tournaments you’ve competed in as a way to show excellence.
+The same is true for hobbies – if you like skiing, for example, name the competitions or tournaments you’ve competed in as a way to show excellence.

 People can tell when you are adding fluff to your resume.
 If you are including jobs to mark time, but they aren’t significant, don’t overwrite the description.
-Don’t add hobbies at the end like “watching T.V.” or “reading.”
+Don’t add hobbies at the end like “watching TV” or “reading.”
 If you don’t have the research experience or volunteer work needed, then that’s a sign to go get some.
 On the other hand, if you have experience, don’t be shy about listing it.
 This is one place where medical school personal statement editing is so important – to help you cut the fluff.

 After the long process of applying to medical school and taking the MCAT, the resume or CV can feel like an afterthought.
 But, avoid turning in something sloppy.
 Think of the document like a roadmap that gives people reviewing your application a convenient guide to navigate all of the other material you’ve included.